riceissa/abc/uw.markdown

 A collection of information about the University of Washington (and also college in general).
 Currently it’s [too easy to lose things on Quora](https://www.quora.com/How-do-people-find-posts-on-Quora-that-theyve-written-but-completely-forgotten-about), so I am posting here.
-Please let me know if there are any other good resources/if there are mistakes here.
+Please let me know if there are any other good resources or if there are mistakes here.
+(You can leave a comment [here](http://riceissa.wordpress.com/uw/) or email me at the reverse of moc.liamg@assiecir.)

 Note that on Quora, adding <code>/?share=1</code> to the end of the URL allows you to view *all* answers, not just the first one.